Vighnesh-Accuknox/SimpleTaskManager/README.md

 - Admin panel for managing users, tasks, and projects
 - Some basic filtering APIs (e.g., tasks by status, due date, assigned project)

+TODOs-
+- Dockerize the application ✅
+- FilterSets
+- ENUMs - ✅
+- Middleware for authentication ✅
+- Test Cases ✅
+- ENV and DB changes ✅

 To Start the project
 ```bash
 #create a virtualenv